Nitin-Jangir/Breast-Cancer-Prediction/README.md

 # Breast Cancer Prediction

 This repository contains a data science project focused on predicting breast cancer diagnoses using machine learning algorithms.
 By leveraging various classification models, the project aims to analyze medical data and provide a reliable prediction system for distinguishing between malignant and benign diagnoses.
-This serves as a practical example of how data science can contribute to healthcare by improving diagnostic accuracy and assisting medical professionals.
+This is a practical example of how data science can contribute to healthcare by improving diagnostic accuracy and assisting medical professionals.

 ## Features